sentot/BT-Analyser/readme.txt

 in the history.
 Any model previously loaded, along with its analysis, will be removed.

-Relative pathnames can be convenient when using the prototype.
+Relative pathnames can be convenient when using BT Analyser.
 The set-working-directory can be used to change the working directory.
 Its syntax is